Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Conclusions

 \section{Conclusions}

-In this study, we have demonstrated the successful application of deep learning techniques to address two significant challenges in muon scattering tomography: reducing required sampling time and improving feature identification in concrete structures.
-Our cWGAN-GP model achieved remarkable upsampling performance, with 1-day sampled images being enhanced to match the quality metrics of 21 baseline images for SSIM and 31 baseline images for PSNR.
-This represents a significant reduction in required sampling time for achieving high-quality muography images.
+In this study, we have demonstrated the successful application of deep learning techniques to address two significant challenges in muon scattering tomography: reducing required sampling times and improving feature identification in concrete structures.
+Our cWGAN-GP model achieved remarkable upsampling performance, with~1-day sampled images being enhanced to match the quality metrics of 21 baseline images for the SSIM and 31 baseline images for the PSNR.
+This represents a significant reduction in the required sampling times for achieving high-quality muography images.
 To evaluate the model's performance beyond traditional metrics, we developed an approach using semantic segmentation as an assessment tool.
-This method revealed that the upsampling model's effectiveness varies significantly across different structural features, with particularly strong performance in enhancing the visibility of tendon ducts and moderate improvements in rebar grid detection.
+This method revealed that the upsampling model's effectiveness varies significantly across different structural features, with~particularly strong performance in enhancing the visibility of tendon ducts and moderate improvements in rebar grid detection.
 The segmentation model also demonstrated an unexpected capability to differentiate between real features and shadowing artefacts caused by a low vertical resolution, thus addressing the inverse imaging problem inherent to muography.
-Whilst our results are promising, key challenges remain.
+While our results are promising, key challenges remain.
 The model's performance on air void detection requires improvement, likely through the implementation of class-weighted loss functions to address class imbalance.
-Additionally, the current approach of processing 2D slices independently limits the model's ability to utilise full 3D contextual information, suggesting potential improvements through multi-plane or patch-based processing methods.
+Additionally, the~current approach of processing 2D slices independently limits the model's ability to utilise full 3D contextual information, suggesting potential improvements through multi-plane or patch-based processing methods.
 The transition from simulation to real-world application represents the next critical step in this research.
-Future work will focus on validating these models with experimental data and extending the segmentation capabilities to identify specific structural defects, such as tendon duct corrosion and concrete honeycombing.
-These advancements could significantly impact the practical application of muography in infrastructure inspection, potentially reducing inspection times while improving the accuracy of defect detection.
+Future work will focus on generalizing the models to a range of realistic imaging scenarios, as~well as validating these models with experimental data and extending the segmentation capabilities to identify specific structural defects, such as tendon duct corrosion and concrete honeycombing.
+These advancements could significantly impact the practical application of muography in infrastructure inspection, potentially reducing inspection times while improving the accuracy of defect~detection.